sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 This article describes these two approaches.

-## Stripe Connect Onboarding
+## Stripe Connect Onboarding with the combined template

 Regulatory aspects of provider onboarding can be challenging and changing rapidly.
 Stripe Connect Onboarding provides ready tools for meeting the requirements and reducing the operational complexity of self-managing the onboarding flow and identity verification.
 Below are listed the changes required to implement Stripe Connect Onboarding.
-If you are using the latest Flex Template for Web (FTW-daily v4.0.0 or FTW-hourly v5.0.0 or later, or any FTW-product), you need to complete only the first step - if you are upgrading your own implementation, follow the rest of the instructions.
+If you are using the combined template, you need to complete only the first step - if you are upgrading your own implementation, follow the rest of the instructions.

 ### 1. Enable Stripe Connect Onboarding in Stripe Dashboard